CONGRESSMAN DONALD M. PAYNE, JR.

 In addition, Payne serves on the Committee on Small Business where he works to expand access to capital for small business owners and increase jobs training so that our workers have the high skills to compete in an advancing global economy.
 Also, as a member of the Congressional Black Caucus (CBC), where his father once proudly served as chairman, Payne is a tireless advocate for providing our children with quality education, stabilizing our housing market, reducing racial and ethnic health disparities, and creating a just and fair immigration system.
 Moreover, as a member of the Congressional Black Caucus Justice Reform Task Force, Payne is working to protect our communities from gun violence and prevent guns from getting into the hands of criminals.

 Prior to Congress, Payne served as Newark Municipal Council President and Essex County Freeholder-at-Large.
-As Newark Municipal Council President, Payne was instrumental in brokering a deal that brought Panasonic’s North American Headquarters to Newark where the company is building a $200 million office tower and is expected to create 1,000 permanent jobs.
+As Newark Municipal Council President, Payne was instrumental in brokering a deal that brought Panasonic’s North American Headquarters to Newark where the company has built a $200 million office tower.

 As a leader of Newark’s South Ward for more than twenty years, where he also worked as director of student transportation for the Essex County Educational Services Commission, Payne believes that education is one of the best economic investments we can make.
 To this end, during his time as a council member, Payne was instrumental in helping to acquire funding for an educational leadership program, Embracing Arms, and an after school academic-athletic program, Above the Rim.